vitorbortolotti/vee-cpf-cnpj/README.md

 #### `cpf`

-The field under validation must a valid CPF
+The field under validation must be a valid CPF

 #### `cnpj`

-The field under validation must a valid CNPJ
+The field under validation must be a valid CNPJ

 #### `cpfOrCnpj`

-The field under validation must either a valid CPF or a valid CNPJ
+The field under validation must be either a valid CPF or a valid CNPJ